About The Sustainability Team

 Focus areas:Renewable Energy, Buildings, Carbon Sequestration, Food/Food Waste, Climate Resilience, Collective Impact

 Alex Porteshawver is passionate about local solutions to climate change and an experienced sustainability planner.
-Alex has spent her entire career working for local government and the people to achieve a better future.
 She has developed and implemented climate action and adaptation plans, designed community empowered campaigns, and helped advance smart energy policy.
 She is passionate about learning to stand as an ally to all people.
 Alex is currently managing the County of Marin’s central sustainability initiative, Drawdown: Marin, working with the community to design and implement climate change solutions that are viable and feasible right now.

 Alex attended Emerson College and graduated with a dual undergraduate degree in Marketing and Management Communication, she received her Law degree from Marquette University, and a Masters degree in Environmental Law & Policy from Vermont Law School.
 She joined the Sustainability Team in September 2018 and is a 10-year Bay Area resident.